-IR38064 incorporates an internal phase lock loop (PLL) circuit which enables synchronization of the internal oscillator to an external clock.
+IR38063 incorporates an internal phase lock loop (PLL) circuit which enables synchronization of the internal oscillator to an external clock.
 This function is important to avoid sub-harmonic oscillations due to beat frequency for embedded systems when multiple point-of-load (POL) regulators are used.
-A multifunction pin, Rt/Sync, is used to connect the external clock.
+A multi-function pin, Rt/Sync, is used to connect the external clock.
 In the analog mode, if the external clock is applied before the initialization sequence is done, the internal ADC cannot read the value of the RT resistor and hence, for proper operation, it is mandatory that the external clock remains applied.
-If the synchronization clock is then lost after initialization, the IR38064 will treat this as a symptom of a failure in the system and disable power conversion.
+If the synchronization clock is then lost after initialization, the IR38063 will treat this as a symptom of a failure in the system and disable power conversion.
 Therefore, for such applications, where the switching frequency is always determined by an external synchronization clock, the Rt/Sync pin can be connected to the external clock signal solely and no other resistor is needed.
-If the external clock is applied after the initialization sequence, the IR38064 treats this as an application where the converter switching frequency is allowed to run at the internal free-running frequency if the synchronization clock is lost.
-Therefore, in the analog mode, an external resistor from Rt/Sync pin to LGnd is required to set the free-running frequency.
+If the external clock is applied after the initialization sequence, the IR38063 treats this as an application where the converter switching frequency needs to toggle between the external clock frequency and the internal free-running frequency, and in the analog mode, an external resistor from Rt/Sync pin to LGnd is required to set the free-running frequency.
 In the digital mode, the resistor is not needed because the free running frequency is set in an internal register.